cloudysideup/ai4se-presentation/slides.md

 # Software Design and Architecture

+---

+# How are we designing?

 - Background
   1. how you organize code
   2. create functionality boundaries in your system
   3. and approach development

+---

+# What will Software design and Architecture look like?

 - Solution
 - Tie to source
   1. Pezze p10, 2.1.3